-Share's aims are simple - we support families in crisis and people who are homeless in North Wales and Cheshire and we assist refugees fleeing for their lives, wherever they are in the world.
+SHARE’S aims are simple - we support families in crisis and people who are homeless in North Wales and Cheshire and we assist refugees fleeing for their lives, wherever they are in the world.

-In September 2015, the harrowing photograph of the tiny body of three-year-old Alyun Kurdi, washed up on a beach in the Mediterranean, spurred four local mums from the Mold area to ‘do something’ to make a difference to people fleeing for their lives from war torn Syria and Iraq.
+In September 2015, the harrowing photograph of the tiny body of three-year-old Alyun Kurdi, washed up on a beach in the Mediterranean, spurred a group of ladies including Monica Hogg and Louise Edwards from the Mold area to ‘do something’ to make a difference to people fleeing for their lives from war torn Syria and Iraq.

 They joined forces with Adam Dandy a Chester based businessman who was also collecting aid to send, and it was then that SHARE was born.
 Within weeks they were joined by like-minded businesses, schools, churches and other organisations and inundated with donations that were promptly sorted and sent where needed.

 On the 16th of January 2016 SHARE opened a charity shop in Chester.